Mirxa27/app-newomen/REALTIME_VOICE_SETUP.md

 ---

-**Note**: The voice chat feature requires an active OpenAI API key with access to the Realtime API.
+**Note**: The voice chat feature requires an active AI service API key.
 Without the key, the system will display a mock session message.